Wide Reads

 Why is The Book of Five Rings considered a classic?

-The Book of Five Rings by Miyamoto Musashi is considered a classic because it offers timeless insights into personal growth.
+The Book of Five Rings by Miyamoto Musashi is considered a classic because it offers timeless insights into decision making and personal growth.
 Written in 1645, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read The Book of Five Rings?